 – It was filling an entire 1/2 sheet pan – baking cookies on a half sheet gives you a nice amount, but there is a majority of empty space between the cookies.
 This was FILLING the entire 1/2 sheet!

-Yet these subtle indicators did nothing to help my baking math and I way underestimated the amount of dough and berries I’d need.
-After rolling out what was thought to be a huge amount of dough, I barely had enough for the bottom.
-And as my mounds of mixed berries scarcely served their purpose and Diane graciously went on a quick berry run to acquire a proper berry bounty.
+Yet these subtle indicators did nothing to help our baking math and we way underestimated the amount of dough and berries needed.
+After rolling out what was thought to be a huge amount of dough, there were barely enough berries for the bottom.
+And as the mounds of mixed berries scarcely served their purpose, Diane sweetly went on a quick berry run to acquire a proper berry bounty.

 After a quick scramble to toss together another batch of dough for the top, the end result was quite tasty.
 Exquisitely tasty really, and it demanded an immediate remake to refine the quantities.
 The end result is a dessert fit for a feast!
 Especially for those summertime backyard gatherings or for those upcoming game day parties.